Answer the Call to be a 700 Club Prayer Team Member Today!

 "We are a family here.
 We naturally communicate to our staff how much we value and appreciate them," says Miller of the Virginia Beach and Nashville centers.

-Many of the prayer counselors' desks are decked out with balloons and banners honoring special occasions and accomplishments such as birthdays, job related milestones, and good attendance.
-Throughout the CBN community, prayer counselors are known for their contagious enthusiasm and are often bubbling over in prayer and worship throughout their work day.
+Many of the prayer team member's desks are decked out with balloons and banners honoring special occasions and accomplishments such as birthdays, job related milestones, and good attendance.
+Throughout the CBN community, prayer team members are known for their contagious enthusiasm and are often bubbling over in prayer and worship throughout their work day.

-"CBN prayer counselors are on the frontlines of world events, literally.
+"CBN prayer team members are on the frontlines of world events, literally.
 They are engaged in national events and changing history through their prayers," says Miller.

-During national conflicts and devastations such as 9/11 and Hurricane Katrina, counselors are equipped to intercede on behalf of millions.
-To improve their prayer counseling and phone skills, on-the-job training is offered on a continuous basis as well.
+During national conflicts and devastations such as 9/11 and Hurricane Katrina, prayer team members are equipped to intercede on behalf of millions.
+To improve their prayer and phone skills, on-the-job training is offered on a continuous basis as well.

 According to Miller, the Center is constantly adapting to the needs of the callers.
 "There's always something new since the broadcast is always changing.
 We are looking for people who enjoy learning more."

-Currently, The 700 Club Prayer Counseling Centers in Virginia Beach, Va., and Nashville, TN are looking for more prayer counselors.
+Currently, The 700 Club Prayer Centers in Virginia Beach, Va., and Nashville, TN are looking for more prayer team members.
 If you are in need of part-time work and want to join this growing, dynamic team of world-changers, go to the CBN Employment Home page.
 Answer the call today!

 CBN IS HERE FOR YOU!